ggrpmnn/shar/README.md

 ### TODOs

-[ ] Use batch requesting to avoid dealing with ip-api rate limiting
+[ ] Use batch requests to avoid dealing with ip-api rate limiting